Who we are

 - Working across committees to advise, alert and recommend best practice actions to improve EDIR.

-- Engaging with appropriate external parties to spread best EDI practice beyond the BAM community.
+- Engaging with appropriate external parties to spread best EDIR practice beyond the BAM community.

 - Using appropriate communication channels to articulate BAM’s ongoing commitment and effort directed at making the BAM community, the broader HE sector and all business and management settings more equal and inclusive.